isomerpages/nlb-sure/_nodes-at-parks/1-nodes-intro.md

 ---

-<h1>Nodes at Parks</h1>

 ![](../images/nodes-at-parks-01-min.png)

 Encounter eResources on Sustainability at a park near you!
 From 14 October 2022 to 26 February 2023, NLB is presenting a brand-new initiative called “Nodes at Parks”.
 Come interact with NLB’s exciting eResources on Sustainability.
-It consists of two parts: The Sustainability Showcase, and Sustainable Benches.
+It consists of two parts: **[The Sustainability Showcase](https://go.gov.sg/rtbs-nodes-showcase)**, and **[Sustainable Benches](https://go.gov.sg/rtbs-nodes-bench)**.
 Don’t miss the opportunity to visit us at:

 1. **Gardens by the Bay** beside the Ticketing Office (near Flower Dome)**:** 14 October to 22 November 2022
 2. **Jurong Lake Gardens** at the Entrance Pavilion**:** 25 November to 18 December 2022